 Researchers may submit reports anonymously.
 Or, researchers may provide contact information, and any preferred methods or times of day to communicate, as they see fit.
 We may contact researchers to clarify reported vulnerability information or other technical interchange.

-By submitting a report to the VSMT, researchers warrant that the report and any attachments do not violate the intellectual property rights of any third party and the submitter grants the VSMT a non-exclusive, royalty-free, world-wide, perpetual license to use, reproduce, create derivative works, and publish the report and any attachments.
-VSMT will not share names or contact information without explicit permission from the researcher.
+By submitting a report to the EPA, researchers warrant that the report and any attachments do not violate the intellectual property rights of any third party and the submitter grants EPA a non-exclusive, royalty-free, world-wide, perpetual license to use, reproduce, create derivative works, and publish the report and any attachments.
+EPA will not share names or contact information without explicit permission from the researcher.

 What we would like to see from you

 To help us triage and prioritize submissions, we recommend that your reports: